biojava/biojava.github.io/wiki/Google_Summer_of_Code_2012.md

 much of the work as possible.
 It is also an option to consider a JNI approach for integrating these applications into Java.

+There are some issues with licensing if we attempt to port GPLed code to BioJava LGPL.
+Before starting such a project the project mentors will discuss with the copyright holder if a dual licensing of the code is possible.

-Mentors for this project are Andreas Prlic and Peter Troshin.
+Mentors for this project are Andreas Prlic, Peter Troshin, Scooter Willis.

 Previous Years
 --------------